yingweiwo

 Biological Half-Life

-The terminal half-life of liraglutide seems to be similar in pigs (approximately 14 hr) and humans (approximately 15 hr) while shorter in mice, rats, rabbits and monkeys (4-8 hr).
-Several studies in monkeys, pigs and humans indicated that extravascular administration (SC and pulmonary) of liraglutide prolongs the terminal half-life as compared to intravenous (IV) administration.
-Furthermore, the terminal half-life seemed also to be prolonged by repeated dosing in rats, monkeys, pigs and humans.
-This tendency was not apparent for mice and rabbits.
+The terminal half-life of liraglutide appears similar in pigs (approximately 14 hours) and humans (approximately 15 hours), but shorter (4–8 hours) in mice, rats, rabbits, and monkeys.
+Multiple studies in monkeys, pigs, and humans have shown that extravascular administration (subcutaneous and pulmonary) prolongs the terminal half-life of liraglutide compared to intravenous (IV) administration.
+Furthermore, repeated administration appeared to prolong the terminal half-life in rats, monkeys, pigs, and humans.
+This trend was not evident in mice and rabbits.
+Elimination half-life…approximately 13 hours.

 Toxicity/Toxicokinetics